negoxygen/algo-pd/README.md

-# Resources PD
+# ALGO PD

-> There are many resourse for learning new techs available in this big universe.
+> Algorithms and Data Structures Solutions
-> Let us make this repo that universe. :D
+> Let us make this repo that have many solutions. :D
 > Everyone is highly encouraged to partipate in this project regardless of you knowledge.

 ## Getting Started with Hacktoberfest